Skip to Content

 Credit: wholesomeyum.com

 Your typical store-bought chocolate pudding can contain close to 25 grams of net carbs.
-And delicious as it is, it’s not worth ruining your diet.
+This chocolate pudding contains only 5 grams of net carbs.
+And it takes only 10 minutes to make.

 The recipe requires powdered erythritol.
 You can stock up on it here but also you could just as well use a powerful blender or coffee grinder to the work.
 Here is one that’s cheap but sturdy.

 Love chocolate desserts?
 Check out these keto chocolate cupcakes.

 Per Pudding: